The Basics of Construction Accounting - Now New and Improved!

 Contact Roe Stradling for more information and to order The Basics Today!

-This is a chapter classroom course at the Basic level.
+This is a group-live program at the Basic level.
 No prerequisites or advance preparation required.

 Upon completing this one-day workshop, you will be able to:

 - Explain the core points of revenue recognition.

 - Discuss the importance of a job cost system.

 - Identify what a construction company expects from its financial manager.

 - Use industry data to benchmark your company.